firepress-org/FirePress_Klimax1/README.md

 The fork is released under the **GNU** [license](https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE).

-## Sources & Fork
+## License & Sources

+- For this software, view **MIT** license information at https://ghost.org/license/
+- For the fork, view the **GNU** license information at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
-- This Git repo is available [here](https://github.com/firepress-org/FirePress_Klimax1).
+- This Git repo is available at https://github.com/firepress-org/FirePress_Klimax1
-- This project was forked from this [Git repo](https://github.com/TryGhost/Casper/tree/1.4).
+- This project was forked from https://github.com/TryGhost/Casper/tree/1.4

 ## Author